-Staff involved patients, the public, staff and external partners to support the service.
+Staff involved patients, staff and external partners to support the service.

-The provider used patient surveys and encouraged verbal comments to obtain staff and patients' views about the service.
+The provider used patient surveys and comment cards (via a suggestions box) to evaluate the service and also encouraged verbal comments to obtain staff and patients' views about the service.